WAH Program Review – Scam or a Legit Business Opportunity?

 The sales page uses deceptive promo tactics.
 Here are a few:

-• Fake scarcity – it shows there are only 3 spots available, but in fact, they are unlimited.
-It’s just a tactic used by shady marketers to make the product look more ‘valuable’.
-Try visiting the WahProgram sales page later, or refresh it, and it will automatically reset.
+- Fake scarcity – it shows there are only 3 spots available, but in fact, they are unlimited.
+It’s just a tactic shady marketers use to make the product look more ‘valuable.’
+Try visiting the WahProgram sales page later or refresh it, and it will automatically reset.

-• The sales page uses some geolocation software that collects the visitors’ location.
+- The sales page uses geolocation software that collects visitors’ locations.
 It will automatically replace Houston (in this case) with your location and display that instead.
-This boosts visitors’ confidence to an extent since the opportunity looks more exclusive.
+This boosts visitors’ confidence to some extent since the opportunity looks more exclusive.

-• Promises instant riches – only if there was a way actually to make $400 a day in 60 minutes.
+- It promises instant riches—only if there were a way to actually make $400 a day in 60 minutes.

-Upon doing some research, we found out she’s merely an actor hired from Fiverr as you can see below.
-Not her fault she’s only doing work for which she’s paid.
+Upon doing some research, we found out she’s merely an actor hired by Fiverr, as you can see below.
+It’s not her fault; she’s only doing work for which she’s paid.

 The product revolves around hype and BS.
 It only relies on misleading claims, so people visit the website and make a purchase.
-If you do a google search, you will find countless more negative testimonials which justify WAH as a scam.
+If you do a Google search, you will find countless more negative testimonials that justify WAH as a scam.

-These websites have ripped off thousands of people (and some continue to do so), and the Federal Trade Commission does a good job at taking them down (See MOBE).
+These websites have ripped off thousands of people (and some continue to do so), and the Federal Trade Commission does a good job of taking them down (See MOBE).

 There’s even a third variant: http://wahprogram.com/program-available.php.